 Endangered Species Day event aims to raise awareness about imperiled wildlife

-Asian elephants, African wild dogs and Sumatran orangutans are three of the most beloved animals at the Oregon Zoo.
-In the wild, they share a more troubling distinction: All are severely imperiled.
+Orangutans, sea otters and penguins are three of the most beloved animals at the Oregon Zoo.
+In the wild, they share a more troubling distinction: all are imperiled.

 "Our zoo's mission is to inspire our community to create a better future for wildlife," said zoo education curator Grant Spickelmier.
 "Endangered Species Day is an opportunity for zoo visitors to learn about the importance of protecting endangered species and everyday actions they can take to help them survive."